Scholarly Digital Work

 This digital history project reveals that soapbox orators, also known as stepladder speakers, were central to Harlem’s political culture between World War I and the Civil Rights Era (1910s to 1960s).

-ADDITIONAL HIGHLIGHTS / PROJECTS
+ADDITIONAL RESEARCH/ PROJECTS